HustWolfzzb/CryptoTrader/README.md

 4. **Note Down the API Key and Secret**:
    - Once the API key is generated, ensure you copy and store both the API Key and the Secret Key securely. **Do not share these keys with anyone.**

+5. **Put API Keys in File Out of Master Dir**:
+   - Configure the file as the requirements as shown in Config.py

 ### Binding IP Address (If Applicable)